elastic/elasticsearch/CONTRIBUTING.md

           simple container for some data.
 However, please consider whether a reader might still benefit from some additional background, for example about why the class exists at all.
+   11. Not all comments need to be JavaDoc.
+Sometimes it will make more sense to add comments in a method's body, for example due to important implementation decisions or "gotchas".
+As a general guide, if some information forms part of the contract between a method and its callers, then it should go in the JavaDoc, otherwise you might consider using regular comments in the code.
+Remember as well that Elasticsearch has extensive [user documentation](./docs), and it is not the role of JavaDoc to replace that.
-   11. If you need help writing JavaDoc, just ask!
+   12. If you need help writing JavaDoc, just ask!

 Finally, use your judgement!
 Base your decisions on what will help other developers - including yourself, when you come back to some code